 Meal prep these Vegan California Roll Sushi Bowls for delicious high-protein, satisfying meals that are perfect for the summer!
 I made these for convenience of pulling delicious and nutritious meals out of the freezer when I just don’t want to (or just can’t) cook.
 So also in the name of convenience, this vegan meal prep recipe is super easy and quick but still very nutritious and scrumptious.

 I’ve been on a huge sushi kick lately but sadly, sushi rolls aren’t the best choice for make-ahead meals.
 The nori gets too soggy.
-Sushi bowls, on the other hand, are great.
+On the other hand, sushi bowls are great.
 You can store them in the fridge for a few days or even freeze them.

 These vegan California Roll Sushi Bowls start with regular sushi rice as the base and are boosted with red lentils for extra protein.
 While the rice cooks, make the next layers.
 Fresh, crisp cucumbers (like in regular California rolls) are great.
 But cucumbers won’t survive freezing so only add them to sushi bowls you’ll eat right away or keep in the fridge for up to three days.
 For freezer-friendly sushi bowls, use corn or other hardy veggies that will freeze and thaw without turning to mushy grossness.